ABOUT OUR EDITORIAL TEAM

 Our Review Process

 Before an article is published or updated, we check it from the perspective of readers who may not be familiar with Japan.
-We look for practical usefulness, cultural fairness, and whether the article avoids presenting one person's impression as a universal rule.
+We look for practical usefulness, cultural fairness, clarity, and whether the article avoids presenting one person's impression as a universal rule.

 1. Practical clarity